joereddington/Delores/index.md

 # Getting into a good mood
 * Fill out big book of gratitude
 * Smile
+* Decide what you want from the day.
+Pick some things that are hard and tell someone you want to do them.
 * Visualise
 * Write down what you are scared about *and* what you are excited about.